DylanWeakly/csc-feb25-programming-comp/README.md

 # CSC Programming Competition: February 21st, 2025
 #### Instructions:
 Each person must fork this GitHub repo and create a folder in the repo with their name; all the challenges must be stored in it.
 You are allowed to use any programming language you desire.
 You may utilize websites such as [Stack Overflow](stackoverflow.com) and other assistive programming sites to help complete the challenges.
-However, you are **not allowed** to use ChatGPT, browser-embedded AI models, or any other form of generative AI.
+However, you are ***not allowed*** to use ChatGPT, browser-embedded AI models, or any other form of generative AI.
-After you finish each challenge, create a pull request, and Dylan will merge it into main and add to your point total.
+After you finish each challenge, create a pull request. ***Do not*** merge into main.
+Dylan will merge it and keep track of your total points after you create the pull request.

-#### Please use the following format for naming your folder and programming files:
-   - Folder name: `<first name>`
-     - Example: `dylan`
-   - Programming file name: `<<challenge level> - <number> . <programming language extension>>`
-     - Example: `easy-1.py`
+### **Most importantly, have fun**!!

 #### Example Project Directory Format:

 ```
 csc-programming-comp-feb25
-|
 |   README.md
 |
 |___your_name